Skip to main content

 • Low blood counts, which can increase the risk of serious infection.

-Usually these side effects go away within a few weeks after the treatment is complete.
+These side effects usually disappear within a few weeks of the treatment.
 Ask your doctor what side effects to expect and how to prevent or relieve them.

 Peptide receptor radionuclide therapy (PRRT)

-People with somatostatin receptor-positive neuroendocrine tumors may be candidates for PRRT.
-In PRRT, a radioactive element is linked to a small part (peptide) of a somatostatin analog, and injected into a vein in the arm.
-The drug travels throughout the body, attaches to the somatostatin receptor (a protein) on the cancer cell, and gives off radiation to kill it.
+People with somatostatin receptor (SSTR)-positive neuroendocrine tumors who have been already treated with octreotide or lanreotide may be candidates for PRRT.
+In PRRT, a radioactive element, called lutetium-177, is linked to a somatostatin analog, called dotatate, and injected into a vein in the arm.
+This drug, now called Lu-177 dotatate, travels throughout the body, attaches to the somatostatin receptor (a protein) on the cancer cell, and gives off radiation to kill it.
 The radiation is delivered directly to the tumor, so there is less effect on healthy tissue.
-There are several drugs that might be used:

 If you are already taking octreotide or lanreotide, you will most likely need to stop taking these medicines for a certain time before you can be treated with PRRT.

-Common side effects of PRRT include low levels of white blood cells, abnormal liver tests, nausea and vomiting, high levels of blood sugar, and pain.
+Common side effects of PRRT include low levels of white blood cells, abnormal liver test results, nausea and vomiting, high levels of blood sugar, and pain.

 Since these drugs expose you to radiation, people who might come into contact with you need to follow certain radiation safety practices to limit their exposure.
 See Systemic Radiation Therapy for more information.